git/git.github.io/rev_news/drafts/edition-101.md

   `git-std-lib.a`, but that it just meant that "some minor compatibility work" might be needed in the future.

-  About testing the new library, he said that the temporary test file added by the series will be replaced with unit tests once a unit testing framework is decided upon, pointing to the [related discussion](https://lore.kernel.org/git/8afdb215d7e10ca16a2ce8226b4127b3d8a2d971.1686352386.git.steadmon@google.com/).
+  As to the testing of the new library, he said that "the temporary test file added by the series will be replaced with unit tests once a unit testing framework is decided upon", pointing to the [related discussion](https://lore.kernel.org/git/8afdb215d7e10ca16a2ce8226b4127b3d8a2d971.1686352386.git.steadmon@google.com/).
   That discussion is actually an RFC patch series that in its latest version only adds an